SIPOC

-In process improvement, a SIPOC (sometimes COPIS) is a tool that summarizes the inputs and outputs of one or more processes in table form.
-It is used to define a business process from beginning to end before work begins.
-The acronym SIPOC stands for suppliers, inputs, process, outputs, and customers which form the columns of the table.
+In process improvement, SIPOC or suppliers, inputs, process, outputs and customers (sometimes in the reversed order: COPIS) is a tool that summarizes the inputs and outputs of one or more business processes in table form, with each of the words forming a column in the table used in the analysis.
+It is used to define a business process from beginning to end before work on process improvement begins.

 History

 It was in use at least as early as the total quality management programs of the late 1980s and continues to be used today in Six Sigma, lean manufacturing, and business process management.

 COPIS variant

 To emphasize putting the needs of the customer foremost, the tool is sometimes called COPIS and the process information is filled out in reverse order by starting with the customer and working upstream to the supplier.

 Use

 The SIPOC is often presented at the outset of process improvement efforts such as kaizen events or during the "define" phase of the DMAIC process.
 It has three typical uses depending on the audience: